1,109 new COVID-19 cases recorded in SC, 31 more deaths

 Last week, Clemson University announced that five teams of researchers at the school have received funding to develop tests and strategies that can be used to continue fighting the pandemic on campus and in the surrounding community.
 Each team was awarded $25,000 from the university to complete the work.

-Specifically, the project aims to develop new long-lasting sanitizing solutions, faster diagnostics tests and tools to more accurately predict the the spread and severity of the virus, according to a news release.
+Specifically, the project aims to develop new long-lasting sanitizing solutions, faster diagnostic tests and tools to more accurately predict the spread and severity of the virus, according to a news release.

 The research will build upon current COVID-19 research and data sets gathered by the Clinical Laboratory Improvement Amendments lab recently established at Clemson, the release said.